-Mabamba Swamp is a birding watching spot for bird species like Shoe Bill, African Jacana, Purple Heron and African Fish Eagle in western part of Entebbe.
+Mabamba Swamp a birding watching hub for bird species like Shoe Bill, African Jacana, Purple Heron and African Fish Eagle in Entebbe.

 Mabamba Swamp stretches through a long narrow bay that is fringed with papyrus as you draw closer to Lake Victoria in Mpigi district which is normally encountered by Bird watchers.